 Compensation Project Phase II

-Earlier this year, we announced the kickoff of a multi-phase compensation project designed to ensure that Kennesaw State University can continue to attract, retain, and grow the staff and faculty required to fulfill our mission of unleashing the potential in every student we serve—and to realize our vision of becoming a top-tier R2 institution.
+Last year, we announced the kickoff of a multi-phase compensation project designed to ensure that Kennesaw State University can continue to attract, retain, and grow the staff and faculty required to fulfill our mission of unleashing the potential in every student we serve—and to realize our vision of becoming a top-tier R2 institution.

 We’ve taken significant steps toward our goal of reviewing and refreshing elements of our staff compensation program (Phase I) and faculty compensation program (Phase II).
 We want to keep you informed of our efforts pertaining to staff.
 In January 2023, we will provide a similar update related to faculty.